hbahamonde/hbahamonde.github.io/_pages/research.md

 ## In Preparation

 - Hector Bahamonde, Inga Saikkonen and Mart Trasberg.
-"Being on the Losing side and Commitment to Democratic Principles: Experimental Evidence from New Democracies." **Experimental data collection done** (January 2024).
+"Being on the Losing side and Commitment to Democratic Principles: Experimental Evidence from New Democracies." **Writting process** (May 2024).

 - Hector Bahamonde, Inga Saikkonen and Mart Trasberg.
-"Authoritarian Legacies and Commitment to the 'Egalitarian Model of Democracy'." **Experimental data collection done** (January 2024).
+"Creating Political Support for Tax Increases: A Vignette Experiment in Chile and Estonia." **Writting process** (May 2024).

-- Hector Bahamonde, Inga Saikkonen and Mart Trasberg.
-"Creating Political Support for Tax Increases: A Vignette Experiment in Chile and Estonia'." **Experimental data collection done** (January 2024).
+- Hector Bahamonde and Inga Saikkonen.
+"Winners and Losers and Variations of Autocracy: The Finnish Case." **Experimental design in progress** (May 2024).

 - Hector Bahamonde and Aki Koivula.
-"Power To The People: Rising Inequality Levels and the Case of the Finns Party in Finland." **Writing process in progress**.
+"Far-right Support in Finland: Bringing Income Inequality Back." **Writing process in progress** (May 2024).

 - Hector Bahamonde, Heikki Kaupi, Igor Kovac and Wilma Nissila.
 "Not Just Guns or Butter, but What Came First—Guns or Butter?
 Introducing GVAR to International Relations." <br/> [[Abstract]](https://github.com/hbahamonde/Bahamonde_Kovac/raw/master/abstract.txt)